 Short description

 Our journey through Federal Iraq begins in Baghdad, the capital city.
-We'll explore Al-Mustansiriya University, Al-Abbasid Palace, the Museum of Iraq, and the Monument to the Victims.
-We'll also stroll down Al-Mutanabbi, the bustling central street.
-Next, we'll visit ancient Babylon and Saddam Hussein's Palace, perched on a hill amidst the ancient ruins.
-Our trip continues to the holy cities of Karbala and Najaf, where we'll see the tomb of Ali Ibn Abi Talib—known as "Imam Ali," the first Imam of the Shiites—and the Mosque of Imam Ali.
+We'll explore the historic Al-Mustansiriya University, Al-Abbasid Palace, the Museum of Iraq, and the Monument to the Victims.
+We'll also stroll down the bustling Al-Mutanabbi Street, the city's cultural heart.
+From there, we'll visit the ancient city of Babylon and Saddam Hussein's Palace, which sits majestically on a hill overlooking the ancient ruins.
+Our trip continues to the holy cities of Karbala and Najaf, where we'll visit the tomb of Ali Ibn Abi Talib—known as "Imam Ali," the first Imam of the Shiites—and the magnificent Mosque of Imam Ali.

-Our journey continues to the delta of the Shatt al-Arab river, formed by the confluence of the Tigris and Euphrates rivers.
-This region is home to the "marsh Arabs."
-We'll take a boat ride through the marshes and spend the night in a guesthouse, immersing ourselves in local life.
+The journey then takes us to the delta of the Shatt al-Arab river, where the mighty Tigris and Euphrates rivers merge.
+Here, we'll meet the "marsh Arabs" who call this unique ecosystem home.
+We'll take a boat ride through the marshes and experience local life with an overnight stay in a guesthouse.

-Next, we'll explore ancient Nasiriyah and the ruins of Ur—one of the most significant Sumerian cities.
-Our itinerary also includes visits to the ancient Sumerian city of Uruk and Ctesiphon, the former capital of the Iranian Empire.
-Before finishing the trip, we'll tour the UNESCO-listed remains of ancient Samarra.
+Our exploration continues to ancient Nasiriyah and the ruins of Ur—one of the most important Sumerian cities.
+We'll also visit the ancient Sumerian city of Uruk and Ctesiphon, once the proud capital of the Iranian Empire.
+The journey concludes with a tour of the remarkable UNESCO World Heritage site of ancient Samarra.

 Basic information